ekknod/AmdRyzenMasterCheat/README.md

 # Installation

-[precompiled]
-With precompiled client, you must register to ekknod.xyz/forum and then log in client with those credentials
+precompiled client: you must register to ekknod.xyz/forum and then log in client with those credentials
 then download required files: https://ekknod.xyz/downloads/client_private.zip

 copy opengl32.dll to C:\Program Files\AMD\RyzenMaster\bin, enable firewall from AmdRyzenMaster utility